Health and Safety Program

 Complete Health and Safety Policy

-The policy should be dated, signed by the employer and reviewed annually.
-Be sure to share the policy with staff.
+The policy should be dated, signed by the employer, and reviewed annually.
+Be sure to share it with staff.
 It’s a good idea to post it in a visible location at the workplace where all staff can easily see it.